 1 A bill to be entitled 2 An act relating to vessel regulations; amending s.
-3 327.46, F.S.; authorizing counties and municipalities 4 to establish within certain portions of the Florida 5 Intracoastal Waterway slow speed, minimum wake 6 boating-restricted areas within a specified distance 7 from private or public marina pumpouts; amending s.
-8 403.813, F.S.; removing a provision authorizing local 9 governments to require permitting for certain floating vessel platforms; revising conditions under which 10 local governments may require one-time registrations 11 of floating vessel platforms; making technical 12 changes; reenacting s.
-327.41(2), F.S., relating to 13 uniform waterway regulatory markers, to incorporate 14 the amendment made to s.
-327.46, F.S., in a reference 15 16 thereto; providing an effective date.
-18 Be It Enacted by the Legislature of the State of Florida:

-Section 1.
-Paragraph (b) of subsection (1) of section 327.46, Florida Statutes, is amended to read:

-327.46 Boating-restricted areas.

-Boating-restricted areas, including, but not limited to, restrictions of vessel speeds and vessel traffic, may be established on the waters of this state for any purpose necessary to protect the safety of the public if such restrictions are necessary based on boating accidents, visibility, hazardous currents or water levels, vessel traffic congestion, or other navigational hazards or to protect seagrasses on privately owned submerged lands.
+3 327.46, F.S.; authorizing counties and municipalities 4 to establish boating-restricted areas for certain 5 sewage pumpout stations within a specified distance of 6 the marked channel of the Florida Intracoastal 7 Waterway; amending s.
+403.813, F.S.; removing a 8 provision authorizing local governments to require 9 permitting for certain floating vessel platforms; revising conditions under which local governments may 10 11 require one-time registrations of floating vessel 12 platforms; making technical changes; reenacting s.
+13 327.41(2), F.S., relating to uniform waterway regulatory markers, to incorporate the amendment made 14 to s.
+327.46, F.S., in a reference thereto; providing 15 16 an effective date.
+17 Be It Enacted by the Legislature of the State of Florida: 18 19 20 Section 1.
+Paragraph (b) of subsection (1) of section 21 327.46, Florida Statutes, is amended to read: 22 327.46 Boating-restricted areas.
+23 Boating-restricted areas, including, but not limited to, restrictions of vessel speeds and vessel traffic, may be established on the waters of this state for any purpose necessary to protect the safety of the public if such restrictions are necessary based on boating accidents, visibility, hazardous currents or water levels, vessel traffic congestion, or other navigational hazards or to protect seagrasses on privately owned submerged lands.